 Cleaning sediments is difficult, the most viable method is to stabilise the sediments, either for re-use on site or for disposal.
 Click here for more information on environmental stabilisation / solidification.

+Approaching soil remediation without any prior knowledge can be difficult and uncomfortable at times, especially when it can potentially be very costly.
 This free eBook will help you understand the whats, the whys and the hows of soil remediation in the simplest terms.
-Download it now for free!

 Leave a Reply